NotNoelChannel/android_device_samsung_treltexx/README.md

-## TWRP device tree for Samsung Galaxy Note 4 Exynos LTE N910C/H (treltexx)
+## TeamWin + OrangeFox Recovery device tree for Samsung Galaxy Note 4 Exynos LTE N910C/H (treltexx)

- Copyright (C) 2021 universal5433 Open-Source
+ Copyright (C) 2025 NotNoelChannel & universal5433 Open-Source

  Licensed under the Apache License, Version 2.0 (the "License");
  you may not use this file except in compliance with the License.